Party of Life (Japan): Ideology and policies

 Reiwa Shinsengumi has been described as progressive, left-wing populist, and sits on the left of the left–right political spectrum.
-Some scholars classify the party's views as radical left-wing, while others refer to the party as liberal.
-The party is sometimes considered as progressive populist, "liberal-populist", or fiscal populist.
+Some scholars classify the party's views as radical left-wing, while others refer to the party as centre-left.
+The party is sometimes considered as liberal, progressive populist, "liberal-populist", or fiscal populist.
 Eder-Ramsauer and Matsutani describe Reiwa Shinsengumi as an eclectic left-wing populist party that blends emancipatory radical democratic politics with an openness to communitarian ideas whilst opposing neoliberalism.
 Ulv Hanssen points out that the ideological stance that drives the party's populism is anti-neoliberal, a repudiation of neoliberal populism.
 On the other hand, Axel Klein, who takes an ideational approach, writes that the party does not meet the criteria that define (left) populism.

 The party's platform emphasizes inclusivity and progressive social values, along with left-wing economic policies such as raising the minimum wage and raising taxes on the wealthy.
 The party's top policy priorities include reducing or abolishing the consumption tax, strengthening progressive corporate taxation, raising the government-subsidized minimum wage to per hour, forgiving student loan repayments, and expanding social welfare in general.
 The party has made the Green New Deal its policy platform and believes a big government role is needed to solve problems.
 Kamata writes that the party's economic policies are more radical than those of other Japanese political parties.
 They use a populist and anti-establishment message to attract youngers and urban voters who tend to be left-wing and socially progressive leanings.